Published on June 9, 2025

 If your need for chiropractic care arises from an injury that happened at work, Workers’ Compensation insurance will often cover the necessary treatments.
 This is a separate system from your regular health insurance.
 Similarly, some federal insurance plans, such as those available to military personnel, veterans, or federal employees, may also provide benefits for chiropractic care.
 In all these situations, the key is to verify the specifics of your particular coverage before you start receiving care.

-What Chiropractic Services Will Insurance Often Pay For?
+What Chiropractic Services Does Insurance Cover?

 When it comes to chiropractic care, insurance plans can be quite specific about what they’re willing to cover.
 It’s not always a blanket approval for any service your chiropractor might offer, so understanding the details upfront can save you headaches later.
 Generally, the focus of coverage is on treatments your insurer deems medically necessary to address a specific spinal issue.
 Think of it like this: insurance is more likely to pay for services that directly fix a problem, rather than those for general wellness or ongoing maintenance, though this can certainly vary from plan to plan.
 For instance, while an adjustment for acute back pain might be covered, routine maintenance visits once you’re feeling better might not be.